-All ElectricAccelerator components are installed in the /opt/ecloud directory.
+All ElectricAccelerator components are installed in the /opt/ecloud directory by default.

-Scripts to add the necessary environment variables are installed in /opt/ecloud/<arch>/conf. arch is:
+Scripts to add the necessary environment variables are installed in /opt/ecloud/<arch>/conf. <arch> is:

-- i686\Linux for Linux, or - sun4u SunOS for Solaris SPARC or i686 SunOS.5.10 for Solaris x86
+- i686_Linux for Linux - sun4u SunOS for Solaris SPARC or i686 SunOS.5.10 for Solaris x86

-The scripts are called ecloud.bash.profile (for bash shells) or ecloud.csh.profile (for csh).
-You can source the appropriate file in your shell to ensure your PATH includes ElectricAccelerator libraries.
+The scripts are named ecloud.bash.profile (for bash shells) or ecloud.csh.profile (for c shells).
+You can source the appropriate file in your shell to ensure your PATH includes Accelerator libraries.